Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides

-Wannier90 also needs starting guesses for the Wannier orbitals.
-These are passed in as projections $A_{mn}(\boldsymbol{k})$, see Eq. (\ref{Amn_def}), of the Bloch states onto the trial localized orbitals $\ket{g_n}$.
-The trial orbitals chosen are given in Eq. (\ref{gln_def}), where $\boldsymbol{r}_n$ is the initial guess for the $n$th Wannier center, $\sigma_n$ is a guess for the standard deviation of the $n$th Wannier function, and the $f_{ln}$ are layer weights such that $\sum_lf^2_{ln}=1$.
+Wannier90 also needed starting guesses for the Wannier orbitals.
+These were passed in as projections $A_{mn}(\boldsymbol{k})$, see Eq. (\ref{Amn_def}), of the Bloch states onto the trial localized orbitals $\ket{g_n}$.
+The trial orbitals chosen are given in Eq. (\ref{gln_def}), where $\boldsymbol{r}_n$ is the initial guess for the $n$th Wannier center, $\sigma_n$ is a guess for the standard deviation of the $n$th Wannier function, and the $f_{ln}$ are layer weights such that $\sum_l|f_{ln}|^2=1$.

 The maximally localized Wannier functions for the top four bands ($w_i(\boldsymbol{r})$ for $i=1,2,3,4$) are constructed using Wannier90, and the tight-binding model is obtained by extracting the real-space Hamiltonian matrix elements in the Wannier basis.
 Although the symmetry-adapted Wannier functions option in Wannier90 was not used to enforce $C_3$ symmetry, the resulting Wannier functions and extracted tight-binding parameters exhibited approximate $C_3$ symmetry.
 The magnitude squared and the phase of the Wannier orbitals are plotted in Fig. \ref{FigWannierAll}.
-We also present the tight-binding band structure, including hopping terms up to third nearest neighbors, and compare it with the continuum model.
+We also present the tight-binding band structure, including hopping terms up to third nearest neighbors, and compare it with the continuum model in Fig. \ref{FigTB}.
 The tight-binding model reproduces the essential features of the band structure reasonably well.
 The fluxes acquired from hopping around the symmetry-inequivalent triangular plaquettes are labeled in Fig. \ref{fluxfig}, and the flux values as a function of twist angle are given in Table \ref{fluxtable}.